Best time for main meal of the day?

 Your body type does have a clear influence on your circadian rhythms, and thus whether you are a morning person or an evening person.
 The best advice is to gravitate towards what suits you.
-With the exception of just-before-bed meals, what you eat, and how much you eat, is more important than when you eat.
+With the exception of just-before-bed meals, what you eat, over what period you eat and how much you eat, is more important than the time of day when you eat.

 I personally like to have breakfast and really enjoy it, because I have a swim in the cold ocean every morning, and that uses up a lot of calories.
 I usually have a ketogenic (no carb) breakfast and hot cup of black coffee and it feels wonderful.
 It is usually a pile of fried green vegetables, a couple of eggs, mushrooms or seafood in butter.

 Some people find they cannot cope with a large breakfast, finding it too "heavy".
 In Grow Youthful I discuss some interesting research that explains why a ketogenic breakfast may be the most healthy and rejuvenating approach to meal times.

 The most important thing is to avoid snacking, and have the smallest eating window that you can.
 I have all my carbs in just one meal each day, and after many years of eating this way I can say that it is easy and I feel great.